West-Lane-Translator/wlt_content/content/pages/HDTV.md

 Broadcasting, we bring High Definition television to the Central Coast area.

-Because we are incorporated as a non-profit entity, we are able to offer these television signals at no cost to the Florence and Central Coast communities.
+Because we are incorporated as a nonprofit entity, we are able to offer these television signals at no cost to the Florence and Central Coast communities.
 All that is required of the viewer is a television receiver of reasonably recent vintage and some manner of receiving antenna to